When you start a profitable blog it will be one of the most thrilling yet terrifying things you will ever experience.

 With a paid theme, you get way more options, support, more features, and complete customization.

 The theme I have for this blog is Boss Lady by A Prettier Web.
 It comes with snazzy landing page templates, lead page templates, different layouts, shortcodes, it’s e-commerce ready, and it’s fully customizable.

 It’s ideal for any girl boss.
 And it’s extremely affordable.

 Or you can take a look at other themes if none of these suits your needs!

 I also have a post with 11 gorgeous and feminine themes for girl bosses you can check out here!

 5) Writing Your First Blog Post

-Another exciting part is writing your first blog post.
-This can seem intimidating in WordPress, but I promise you it’s straight forward.
+Another exciting part when you start a profitable blog is crafting your first blog post.
+This can seem intimidating in WordPress, but I promise you it’s straightforward.
 Just follow these steps, and you will be on your way to publishing your very first blog post.

 - Go to ‘’Posts.”